 One of this park’s hidden gems is the Hike Inn Trail, which takes you to Georgia’s only backcountry inn: The Len Foote Hike Inn.
 Remember that reservations are required to hike this particular trail.
 Additionally, the inn is often booked out weeks in advance.

 Amicalola Falls charges a $5 Georgia State Park Pass.
 However, you can save money by purchasing a $50 Annual Park Pass at the Lodge or Visitor’s Center if you plan to visit often.
+We recommend staying in the cute town of Dahlonega, where you can also catch the Gold Rush Days Festival the third weekend in October.

 2. Tallulah Gorge State Park